eirrw/linux-csgo-mute/README.md

 Copy `dist/gamestate_integration_CsgoMute.cfg` to the CSGO config directory, by default `$HOME/.steam/steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg`.

 Run `./linux-csgo-mute`.
-Default sound levels can be seen in `config/config.go`.
-Copy `dist/config.toml` to `${USER_CACHE_DIR}/csgo-mute/config.toml` to set your own levels/options; leave absent for defaults.
+Default sound levels can be seen with the `-t` flag.
+Use the `-C` flag to write the config to `${USER_CONFIG_DIR}/csgo-mute/config.toml`; edit the values to set your own levels/options; leave absent for defaults.

+The `-h` flag will print all available options.

 ### Building
 Requires Go >= 1.18.

-Utilizes wrappers around pipewire cli tools for volume management so those need to be available.
+Utilizes wrappers around pipewire cli tools (`pw-dump` and `pw-cli`) for volume management so those need to be available.